mikephul/line-dialogflow-adapter-firebase/README.md

 # Line-Dialogflow Adapter for Firebase Functions

-Line-Dialogflow Adapter helps pass various events from [Line Bot](https://developers.line.me/en/docs/messaging-api/overview/)  to [Dialogflow](https://dialogflow.com/).
-Normally, the events such as [Follow event](https://developers.line.me/en/docs/messaging-api/reference/#follow-event) and [Postback event](https://developers.line.me/en/docs/messaging-api/reference/#postback-event) are not yet supported out-of-the-box by Dialogflow.
-Hence, the bot can exclusively send text query to get the response from Dialogflow.
+Line-Dialogflow Adapter helps pass events from [Line Messaging API](https://developers.line.me/en/docs/messaging-api/overview/) to [Dialogflow](https://dialogflow.com/).
+Normally, the events such as [Follow event](https://developers.line.me/en/docs/messaging-api/reference/#follow-event) and [Postback event](https://developers.line.me/en/docs/messaging-api/reference/#postback-event) are not supported out-of-the-box by Dialogflow yet.
+Hence, the bot can only send text query to get the response from Dialogflow.
 This code seeks to translate [Line webhook events](https://developers.line.me/en/docs/messaging-api/reference/#webhook-event-objects) to Dialogflow custom events.
+Click [here](http://qr-official.line.me/L/oVd9bvJ4qG.png) to see the bot in action.

 __*Note:__ This code will deploy the adapter on [Firebase Cloud Functions](https://firebase.google.com/docs/functions/)

 ## Quickstart

 1. Create a bot in [Dialogflow](https://dialogflow.com/).
 Remember your `project-id` and `language`.
-No need to set up Integrations for Line.
+No need to set up the Integrations for Line.
 2. Enable the [Dialogflow API](https://console.cloud.google.com/flows/enableapi?apiid=dialogflow.googleapis.com) in Google Cloud console for your project.
 3. Initialize [Firebase](https://console.firebase.google.com/) project
 ```